-An important part of this story that many people miss is given in Gen 31, and we find out God had showed Jacob what was going to happen in a dream with Laban.
+An important part of this story that many people miss LIKE THE WAY YOU FLY PAST A RIGHT HAND TURN… is given in Gen 31.
+AS WE READ we find out God had showed Jacob what was going to happen in a dream with Laban.

 “In the breeding season of the flock I lifted up my eyes and saw in a dream that the goats that mated with the flock were striped, spotted, and mottled.
 Then the angel of God said to me in the dream, ‘Jacob,’ and I said, ‘Here I am!’
 And he said, ‘Lift up your eyes and see, all the goats that mate with the flock are striped, spotted, and mottled, for I have seen all that Laban is doing to you.
 I am the God of Bethel, where you anointed a pillar and made a vow to me.
 Now arise, go out from this land and return to the land of your kindred.’”
 (Genesis 31:10–13)